7 Iconic Gin Cocktails You Absolutely Must Know

 • Ice

-Fresh, thirst-quenching and much-loved: Gin Tonic is the versatile cocktail par excellence.
-Easy to prepare and perfect for enhancing the botanicals of gin.
-Today there are hundreds of variations with spices, citrus fruits or aromatic herbs to customize it as desired, also by virtue of the type of Gin used.
-Gin Tonic has origins that sink into the British colonial period, in particular in the 18th century, when the English Empire expanded into India.
-At that time, soldiers and officials of the British East India Company took quinine as a prophylaxis against malaria.
+Fresh, thirst-quenching and beloved: the Gin Tonic is the versatile cocktail par excellence.
+Easy to make and perfect for bringing out the gin's botanicals.
+Today there are hundreds of variations with spices, citrus or aromatic herbs to customise it as you like, also depending on the type of gin used.
+The Gin Tonic has origins rooted in the British colonial period, particularly the 18th century, when the English Empire was expanding into India.
+In that period, soldiers and officials of the British East India Company took quinine as a prophylaxis against malaria.
 Quinine, however, had an extremely bitter taste, unpleasant to consume on its own.
-To make the drink more pleasant, they began to add sparkling water, sugar, lime and a dose of gin, a spirit that was already widely used among British troops.
-The result was a thirst-quenching and therapeutic drink, which over time lost its medical function and transformed into a real cocktail.
-Today it is synonymous with a modern aperitif, with endless customization possibilities between artisanal gins, premium tonics and aromatic garnishes.
+To make the drink more palatable, they began adding sparkling water, sugar, lime and a measure of gin, a spirit already widespread among the British troops.
+The result was a thirst-quenching, therapeutic drink that over time lost its medical function and turned into a true cocktail.
+Today it's synonymous with the modern aperitif, with endless possibilities for customisation between artisanal gins, premium tonics and aromatic garnishes.
+Try our Mediterranean version: the Niro Tonic.

 Ingredients: